Staggerlee011/aws-architect-saa-c01/db/README.md

 ### amazon elasicache
 - key-value database
-- ca run the following:
+- can run the following:
     - redis
     - memcache